jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

         a wall.
 In some cases it is not even necessary to take stitches.</p>\n"
     - question: Is this procedure very painful?
       answer: "<p>Not at all, as long as it is performed under a proper local anesthetic technique.
-Our oral surgeon handles excellent surgical protocols and powerful anesthetics that make the procedure simple, fast and painless.
+Our Oral Surgeon handles excellent surgical protocols and powerful anesthetics that make the procedure simple, fast and painless.
 The postoperative period is usually very similar to a dental extraction.</p>\n"
     - question: Any prerequisites for the intervention?